 Tip 4: Use QuickBooks Online's Automation Features

 Additionally, QuickBooks Online offers a variety of reports that can help you monitor your financial data and identify potential errors.
-Regularly review these reports to ensure that your journal entries are accurate and that your financial records are in good order.
+Regularly review these reports to check that your journal entries are accurate and that your financial records are in good order.

 Tip 5: Seek Professional Advice When Needed